How to Apply for Financial Aid

 - You must attend classes to earn your financial aid.
 Your aid may be adjusted or cancelled if you do not meet the conditions of enrollment or if you completely withdraw from school.

-- Students who receive financial aid in excess of their charged tuition and fees may use their excess funds to pay for required books and supplies at MC Books & More.
+- Students who receive financial aid in excess of their charged tuition and fees may use their excess funds to pay for required books and supplies at MC Campus Stores.
 It is not extra financial aid.
-We try to make some of your expected refund available as a credit to pay for your books at the college bookstores.
+We try to make some of your expected refund available as a credit to pay for your books at the college stores.

-Complete your financial aid application by the priority deadline of March 1 for the fall semester and November 1 for the spring semester to ensure your financial aid eligibility has been determined before classes start.
+Be sure to complete your financial aid application by the priority deadline.
 Late financial aid applicants may need to pay tuition and fees if their financial aid award is not finalized by the start of the semester.
 If you become eligible for aid later in the semester, you may be reimbursed to the extent your aid covers your bill.

 - You are not required to have your semester classes selected to apply for aid, but you must have filed the Admissions and Registration Application and have been accepted to the College in order for the financial aid office to identify your student status.